jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-umbrel-os.md

 If you want to reduce the storage space used, you might be interested in Pruning Old Blocks.
 This means that you can save storage by pruning (deleting) old blocks and keeping only a limited copy of the blockchain

-1. Go to your Bitcoin Node > Kebab Menu > Advanced Settings
+1. Go to your Bitcoin Node > kebab menu > Advanced Settings
 ![1](/assets/public-2/38.png)
 2. Scroll down and enable "Prune Old Blocks", use the slider to choose the size of the blockchain you want to store
 ![1](/assets/public-2/39.png)